sinha07-debug/machine-learning-projects/logistic_regression/README.md

 This repository contains my learning and implementation journey for understanding Logistic Regression from first principles.

-The project begins with the Perceptron Trick, which helps build intuition for linear classification and decision boundaries.
+The project starts with the Perceptron Trick to build intuition for:
+- linear classification
+- decision boundaries
+- weights and bias
+- probabilistic prediction using the sigmoid function

 ---